 This isn’t just to motivate us to do a great job.
-It’s also so people of any income level can feel confident about approaching a motorcycle accident lawyer and get legal help.
+It’s also so people of any income level can feel confident about approaching a motorcycle accident lawyer and getting legal help.

 Call Our Team at Morris Bart, LLC Today

-The Lake Charles motorcycle accident lawyers at Morris Bart, LLC will fight for you during this difficult time so that you can focus on mental and physical recovery.
+The Lake Charles motorcycle accident lawyers at the Morris Bart law firm will fight for you during this difficult time so that you can focus on mental and physical recovery.
 For a free consultation on your case, call our team today or use our contact form.

-A member of our team will discuss your case, answer your questions, and give you options on how to proceed.
-Morris Bart, LLC operates on a contingency-fee-basis, meaning our clients pay nothing out of pocket.
+A lawyer will discuss your case, answer your questions, and give you options on how to proceed.
+The Morris Bart law firm operates on a contingency-fee-basis, meaning our clients pay nothing out-of-pocket.
 Our firm only collects a fee if you get paid via settlement or court ruling.

 to find a Morris Bart office near you.